Example 2: Farmer Voucher Issuance Programme

 Process Flow Steps

-4. SP system requests contributory amount deposit from the farmer: The SP system requests the farmer to deposit the contributory amount required for the e-voucher programme.
-The system provides instructions for the payment and monitors the deposit to confirm it aligns with the programme’s requirements.
+Step 4: SP system requests contributory amount from the farmer: The SP system requests the farmer to deposit the contributory amount required for the e-voucher programme.
+The system provides instructions for the payment and monitors the deposit to confirm that it aligns with the programme’s requirements.

-5. SP system requests e-voucher generation from payment system: After verifying the deposit, the SP system requests the payment system to generate an e-voucher for the farmer.
+Step 5: SP system requests e-voucher from payment system: After verifying the deposit, the SP system requests the payment system to generate an e-voucher for the farmer.
 This request includes details such as the farmer’s ID, the amount of relief, and any specific conditions for the e-voucher.

-6. E-voucher is issued and SMS notification is sent: The payment system generates the e-voucher and sends it to the farmer electronically.
-Simultaneously, an SMS notification is dispatched to the farmer’s registered contact number, confirming the issuance of the e-voucher and providing relevant details.
+Step 6: E-voucher is issued and SMS notification sent: The payment system generates the e-voucher and sends it to the farmer electronically.
+Simultaneously, an SMS notification is dispatched to the farmer’s registered contact number, confirming issuance of the e-voucher and providing relevant details.

-7. Farmer redeems e-voucher at agro dealer: The farmer presents the e-voucher at an authorised agro dealer for redemption.
+Step 7: Farmer redeems e-voucher at agro dealer: The farmer presents the e-voucher for redemption at an authorised agro dealer.
 The agro dealer processes the e-voucher, allowing the farmer to receive cash or agricultural supplies, as specified.
 The redemption is recorded and confirmed by both the agro dealer and the SP-MIS.

 Outputs